kettu0/kettu0/README.md

 - 📫 How to reach me: aneta.kruc@gmail.com

-I think the below repos tell more about me.
+I think the pinned repos tell more about me.